Top 3 Exercises to Strengthen Your Core for a Healthy Back

 Back pain isn’t inevitable; you can avoid it.
 Do the above core strengthening exercises regularly, and you’ll significantly lower your risk.
 Live a full and happy life free from back pain!

 Not sure where to find a physical therapist in your area?
-The BetterPT website and mobile app has got your back – literally!
+The BetterPT clinic location tool and mobile app have got your back – literally!
 You can find physical and occupational therapists near you that specialize in back pain and can help strengthen your core.
+It’s even possible to have a consultation and ‘meet’ with a physical therapy professional via the BetterTelehealth platform.
+This allows you to participate in physical therapy sessions virtually – from the comfort and safety of your own home.
 And, you can now schedule with them without a doctor’s referral!
 With direct access, there’s no more stress or hassle in getting a referral before booking a PT appointment.

 Outreach Physical and Occupational Therapy and Speech Rehabilitation provides licensed therapists who work one-on-one with patients in their own homes and in assisted-living facilities.
 Outreach serves at-home patients in Manhattan, Brooklyn, Queens and sections of Long Island and the Bronx.